Right to repair and the OPC: Essential information and tools

 - Consumer notification: The Office informs the complainant of potential next steps and other available recourses, including judicial ones.

-It is important to note be aware of the processing time for a complaint.
-The OPC aims for a maximum of 15 business days to acknowledge receipt and analyze a complaint related to the quality of its services.
+It is important to note be aware of the processing time for a report.
+The OPC aims for a maximum of 15 business days to acknowledge receipt and analyze a report related to the quality of its services.
 However, depending on the case’s business sector and complexity, it may take longer.

 Questions or experiences to share?

-While AIA Canada does not process complaints, member insights are welcome.
+While AIA Canada does not process reports, member insights are welcome.
 Please contact Emily Holtby, vice president, government relations, at AIA Canada.